 If you’ve borrowed against the equity in your home, it’s going to cost you more to pay it off.
 Same with your credit cards, which also carry variable rates.

 Greg McBride, CFA, Bankrate’s chief financial analyst, has predicted three Fed rate hikes for 2018.
 For HELOC borrowers, this could mean a bump of 75 basis points.

 “Every quarter-point move by the Fed directly translates into a quarter-point increase in the rate on your home equity line, and it tends to show up within a couple of statement cycles,” McBride says.

-Have a home equity debt strategy
+Have a strategy for paying home equity debt

 McBride advises homeowners to have a plan for managing their home equity debt in a rising rate environment.